 - Drug cravings

 - Mood swings

 - Body aches

 While many of the side effects may be mild and temporary, withdrawal symptoms can be severe in some cases.
 Because of this, it is important that individuals go to a professional detox center after they learn how to detox from ice.
-At the treatment center, patients are supervised and supported throughout all stages of withdrawal.
+At the treatment center, licensed professionals supervise and support clients throughout all stages of withdrawal.